Singles tournaments — how it works (with examples)

 • If you disagree about a score or outcome, use Report issue on the match and choose Score issue so a host can review chat and ladder history.

 • If your opponent is more than 15 minutes late without a clear message, you may claim a walkover after trying to contact them.
-Use notes to describe what happened.
+The same idea applies if you reached out to schedule or confirm play but they never replied in good time and the round deadline passed — describe your outreach in the report.

 • Hosts may adjust results that clearly conflict with posted evidence or repeated unfair behavior.